yrLIU-ediacaran/Lamonte_sppa/README.md

  	Installation time: less than 5 minutes on a standard desktop computer

 3.demo
 	A minimal dataset (demo_dataset.csv) is provided for demonstration.
 This demo is a simplified subset of the full fossil dataset to allow quick testing of the code.
 	Running instruction:
 		Open R or RStudio (version 4.3.2 or later)
 		Load the required packages and demo script (demo.R) Expected output
 		Figure 1: Demo trace fossil point distribution.
 Circle sizes denotes the lengths of traces Figure 2: Density plot of points
 		Figure 3: Pair correlation function (PCF) curve Figure 4: Mark correlation function (MCF) plot Expected run time
 		~30–60 seconds on a standard desktop computer
+4. Instructions for use
+	To run the software on your own dataset:
+		1. Prepare your data
+			Point data in CSV format with columns: X, Y, lenth (or other marks).
+			Edge/polygon boundary in CSV format with columns: X, Y. Or creat window by clickpoly (see details in codes)
+   		2. Load required packages and scripts in R/RStudio
+	 	3. Create analysis window and point pattern
+   		4. Run analysis
+	 	All the instructions are annotated in the code file in details